Efficient computation of minimum-area rectilinear convex hull under rotation and generalizations: -hull of a point set

 Another interesting consequence of Theorem~\ref{thm:unoriented-oh-general} is that we can also generalize Theorem~\ref{mantenimiento} to the case where~$k=2$ and the two lines are not perpendicular.

-\begin{corollary} For a set $\os$ given by two non-perpendicular lines, computing and maintaining the boundary of $\oht$ during a complete rotation for $\theta\in [0,2\pi)$ can be done in $O(\frac{n}{\Theta}\log n)$ time and $O(\frac{n}{\Theta})$ space, where $\Theta$ is the smallest aperture angle of the sectors defined by the two lines. \end{corollary}
+\begin{corollary} For a set $\os$ containing only two non-perpendicular lines, computing and maintaining the boundary of $\oht$ during a complete rotation for $\theta\in [0,2\pi)$ can be done in $O(\frac{n}{\Theta}\log n)$ time and $O(\frac{n}{\Theta})$ space, where $\Theta$ is the smallest angle of the sectors defined by the two lines. \end{corollary}

-\subsection{Finding the value of $\theta$ for which $\oht$ has minimum area}
+\subsection{Finding the value of \boldmath{$\theta$} for which \boldmath{$\oht$} has minimum area}

-The results in Subsections~\ref{subsec:unorientedRCH} and~\ref{sec:area} can be adapted to the case of a set $\os$ of $k$ lines through the origin such that all the sectors they define have aperture angle at most~$\frac{\pi}{2}$, i.e., with $\Theta\ge\frac{\pi}{2}$.
+The results in Subsections~\ref{subsec:unorientedRCH} and~\ref{sec:area} can be adapted to the case of a set $\os$ of $k$ lines through the origin such that all the sectors they define have angle at most~$\frac{\pi}{2}$; i.e., with $\Theta\ge\frac{\pi}{2}$.
 Again, for a fixed value of~$\theta$, we can compute the area of $\oht$ using the fact that

-where $\polygon$ denotes the polygon having the points in $\Vt$ as vertices and an edge connecting two vertices if they are consecutive elements in $\Vt$.
-Again, we will compute the area of $\polygon\setminus\oht$ by decomposing it into two types of regions: (i)~The triangles defined by every pair of consecutive elements in $\Vt$, and (ii)~those rhomboid overlaps between two triangles which make $\oht$ be disconnected.
+As before, we will compute the area of $\polygon\setminus\oht$ by decomposing it into two types of regions: (i)~the triangles defined by every pair of consecutive elements in $\Vt$, and (ii)~the rhomboid overlaps between two triangles which make $\oht$ disconnected.
 Recall Figures~\ref{fig:prelim:area} and~\ref{fig:prelim:rcht}.

 By Theorem~\ref{thm:unoriented-oh}, the triangles in~(i) above can be maintained in $O(kn\log n)$ time and $O(kn)$ space.
-While $\theta$ increases from~$0$ to~$2\pi$, the set $\Vt$ of points on~$\partial(\oht)$ changes at the values of~$\theta$ where a point of $P$ becomes (resp. is no longer) a vertex of $\oht$.
-These angles are again called \emph{insertion} (resp. \emph{deletion}) \emph{events}.
+As $\theta$ increases from~$0$ to~$2\pi$, the set $\Vt$ of points on~$\partial(\oht)$ changes at the values of~$\theta$ where a point of $P$ becomes (resp.\ is no longer) a vertex of $\oht$.
+These angles are again called \emph{insertion} (resp.\ \emph{deletion}) \emph{events}.

-Next, we will deal with the rhomboids in~(ii), showing how to maintain the set $\St$ of rhomboid overlaps which, analogously to~$\Vt$, changes at \emph{overlap} (resp. \emph{release}) \emph{events}.
-We will use the same techniques as in Subsection~\ref{subsec:unorientedRCH}, but repeating the process at most $k$ times, i.e., computing separately all the possible overlapping rhomboids for each pair of opposite staircases in~$\oht$ while $\theta$ increases in~$[0,2\pi)$.
+Next, we will deal with the rhomboids in~(ii), and show how to maintain the set $\St$ of rhomboid overlaps which, analogously to~$\Vt$, changes at \emph{overlap} (resp.\ \emph{release}) \emph{events}.
+We will use the same techniques as in Subsection~\ref{subsec:unorientedRCH}, but repeat the process at most $k$ times; i.e., separately computing all the possible overlapping rhomboids for each pair of opposite staircases in~$\oht$ as $\theta$ increases from $0$ to $2\pi$.